CCI-xGTestbed/O-RAN-7.2-Integration-and-Tuning/README.md

 This repository contains the configuration files and integration documentation used for deploying a 5G New Radio (NR) standalone network using the [srsRAN Project](https://github.com/srsran/srsRAN_Project) (now [OCUDU](https://gitlab.com/ocudu/ocudu)) gNB stack with a **Benetel RAN650 O-RU** as the radio front-end, following the O-RAN fronthaul (Open Fronthaul) interface specification.
 The deployment was set up and evaluated at the **Commonwealth Cyber Initiative (CCI) xG Testbed** at Virginia Tech, Arlington, Virginia, USA.
 This work was accepted for publication:

->**A. Tripathi, F. Bashar, Madhura Adeppady, A. Da Silva and S. F. Midkiff, Varun Singh "O-RAN 7.2x Deployment: Insights from Laboratory Integration to Field Trials,"
+>**A. Tripathi, F. Bashar, M. Adeppady, A. Da Silva, S. F. Midkiff and V. Singh, "O-RAN 7.2x Deployment: Insights from Laboratory Integration to Field Trials"
-IEEE International Conference on Communications (ICC), Glasgow, Scotland, 2026**
+IEEE International Conference on Communications (ICC) OpenRAN WS, Glasgow, Scotland, 2026**

 ## Repository Structure